>

 Budget Planning and Forecasting

 Utilizing data from both recipe costing and food costing is crucial in the budgeting and forecasting process.
-The detailed insights garnered from recipe costing—such as the cost of individual menu items—allow operators to set menu prices that will help maintain a balanced and profitable budget.
+The detailed insights garnered from recipe costing—such as the cost of individual menu items—enable operators to set menu prices that will help maintain a balanced and profitable budget.
 Food costing provides a holistic view of overall food expenses, allowing operators to better predict future costs and plan them into a budget accordingly.

 By integrating these two data sets, restaurant managers can make more accurate projections about future costs and revenues, ultimately leading to leaner operations and more consistent profitability.